wearecodenation/referenceApps-back-end/notes.md

 }

 app2(process.argv)
-//Rather than just logging this lets store it in an const or a var
+Rather than just logging this lets store it in an const or a var

 const app3 = (argv)  => {
     switch(argv[2]){